POV: Meaningful Campaign Finance Reform: Don’t Get Your Hopes Up

 With a majority on the Supreme Court in opposition to restricting campaign expenditures, any major reform would have to bypass the court through a constitutional amendment.
 Many Democrats, including Obama, Clinton, and Sanders, have called for a constitutional amendment to overturn Citizens United and restrict campaign spending.
 Such an amendment is extremely unlikely to pass; it would require a two-thirds majority in both houses of Congress, and then ratification by 38 states.
 Given the opposition by Republicans to any such amendment, the proposed amendment would not succeed in either stage.

 Between electoral motivations, separation of powers, and the courts, it’s doubtful we’ll see real policy change on campaign finance.
 This may be a good issue for Sanders to use to attack Clinton, and potentially good for Trump to show that he is different from the rest of the Republican candidates.
 But it is a campaign issue, not a policy issue.
 We should not anticipate meaningful policy change, no matter how much it is discussed by the presidential candidates over the next several months.

 Maxwell Palmer is a College of Arts & Sciences assistant professor of political science.
 His research focuses on the US Congress and legislative organization, the origins of legislative leadership, and the political development of the judiciary.
 He can be reached at firstname.lastname@example.org.

 “POV” is an opinion page that provides timely commentaries from students, faculty, and staff on a variety of issues: on-campus, local, state, national, or international.
 Anyone interested in submitting a piece, which should be about 700 words long, should contact Rich Barlow at email@example.com.
-BU Today reserves the right to reject or edit submissions.+ Comments
+BU Today reserves the right to reject or edit submissions.
+The views expressed are solely those of the author and are not intended to represent the views of Boston University.+ Comments